Thomas Wyatt the Younger: Marriage and issue

 In 1537, Wyatt married Jane Haute, the daughter of Sir William Haute (died 1539) of Bishopsbourne, Kent, by Mary, the daughter of Sir Richard Guildford.
 They had six sons, George, Francis, Richard, Charles, Arthur and Henry, and four daughters, Joyce, Ursula, Anne, and Jane.

 Three of their children married and continued the lineage.
 Anne married Roger Twysden, whose grandson was Sir Roger Twysden.
 Sir Roger inherited Wyatt the Younger's son George Wyatt's manuscript on Anne Boleyn's life, entitled Extracts from the Life of Queen Anne Boleigne, by George Wyat.
 Written at the close of the XVIth century.

 His estates were afterwards partly restored to his son, George.
 George's son, Sir Francis Wyatt (died 1644), was governor of Virginia in 1621–26 and 1639–42.
-A fragment of the castle of Allington is still inhabited as a Grade 1 listed building, near Maidstone, on the bank of the Medway.

 A great-grandson of note was explorer and interpreter, Captain Henry Fleete of Maryland and Virginia.

 In literature

 Sir Thomas Wyatt the Younger is a central character in the history play Sir Thomas Wyatt (published in 1607) by John Webster and Thomas Dekker.